openimsdk/openim-docker/README.md

 docker deployments currently support both `linux/arm64` and `linux/amd64` architectures

+###  2.3. <a name='OpenIMDockerVersion'></a>OpenIM Docker Version Management Strategy

+The OpenIM Docker version management strategy is designed to maintain consistency and reliability in the deployment of OpenIM services using Docker.
+This strategy is focused on the synchronization of version tags between the `openim-server` and `chat` repositories and the `openim-docker` repository.
+The process ensures that `openim-docker` always runs the most current and stable versions of both OpenIM components.

+#### Version Tagging Convention

+The version tags for `openim-docker` follow a specific format that reflects the versions of both `openim-server` and `chat`.
+The tag format is `${OPENIM_SERVER_TAG}-${CHAT_TAG}`, where:

+- `${OPENIM_SERVER_TAG}` is the latest tag from the `openim-server` repository.
+- `${CHAT_TAG}` is the latest tag from the `chat` repository.

+This convention allows users to easily identify the versions of both `openim-server` and `chat` that are included in each `openim-docker` release.

+#### Automated Synchronization Process

+An automated GitHub Actions workflow runs daily and upon specific triggers (e.g., manual dispatch or pushes to the main branch).
+The workflow performs the following tasks:

+1. **Check for New Tags**: The workflow fetches the latest tags from both the `openim-server` and `chat` repositories.
+If either repository has a new tag that is not yet reflected in `openim-docker`, the workflow proceeds with the synchronization process.

+2. **Update `.env.example`**: The workflow updates the `.env.example` file in the `openim-docker` repository, setting the `SERVER_IMAGE_VERSION` and `CHAT_IMAGE_VERSION` variables to the latest tags fetched in the previous step.

+3. **Commit and Push Changes**: If there are changes in the `.env.example` file, the workflow commits these changes with a clear message indicating the new versions of `openim-server` and `chat`, and then pushes the commit to the `openim-docker` repository.

+4. **Test the Setup**: Before proceeding to create a new version tag for `openim-docker`, the workflow initiates a test deployment using `docker-compose` to ensure the updated configuration functions correctly.
+This step includes running `make init` followed by `docker-compose up -d`.

+5. **Create and Push New Tag**: Upon successful testing, the workflow creates a new tag for `openim-docker` using the format described above and pushes this tag to the repository.
+This final step concludes the synchronization process.

+#### Version Management Best Practices

+- **Stability and Reliability**: Before tagging new versions, extensive testing is recommended to ensure compatibility and stability across the `openim-server`, `chat`, and `openim-docker` components.
+- **Clear Documentation**: Each release should be accompanied by clear documentation outlining the changes, improvements, or fixes included in the new versions of `openim-server` and `chat`.
+- **Community Feedback**: Engage with the user community to gather feedback on the release process and any issues encountered with new versions.
+This feedback loop is vital for continuous improvement.

+The OpenIM Docker version management strategy is crucial for maintaining a reliable and efficient deployment mechanism for users and developers of the OpenIM platform.
+By automating the synchronization of version tags and enforcing a clear version tagging convention, we ensure that `openim-docker` remains up-to-date with the latest developments in `openim-server` and `chat`.

 ##  3. <a name='RepositorySetup'></a>Repository Setup

 Clone the repository and select the appropriate branch: